AbhiSri-08/portfolio/README.md

 # 🚀 Personal Portfolio - Abhisri Vasipalli

 Welcome to my personal portfolio website!
-This is a fully responsive and modern portfolio built using **HTML, Tailwind CSS, JavaScript**, and includes support for **dark/light mode**, animated sections, and interactive UI elements.
+This is a fully responsive and modern portfolio built using **HTML, Tailwind CSS, JavaScript**, and includes animated sections, and interactive UI elements.

 ---